 Since 2013, Metroparks has implemented a controlled archery hunting program on several thousand acres of parkland in the Oak Openings Region during the regular statewide deer archery season.
 Metroparks staff will continue to seek opportunities to expand this archery program into additional park areas where it can be implemented safely and effectively without adversely impacting other park users and activities.
-Detailed information on the Metroparks controlled archery hunting program is included in Attachment C.
+Detailed information on the Metroparks controlled archery hunting program can be found on the Metroparks website (https://metroparkstoledo.com/natural-wonders/deer-management/deer-management-archery-program/).
+A summary of program results is included as Attachment C.

 For Oak Openings Preserve, the controlled archery hunting program will continue to be used to help achieve reduction goals for this park.
-However, based on data collected during the 2016-17 controlled archery hunt (a total of 29 deer were harvested within Oak Openings Preserve), Metroparks will need to continue utilizing culling at this park in order to keep the deer population at levels that do not negatively impact park natural resources.
+However, based on data collected during the previous three controlled archery hunts (a total of 21, 28, and 27 deer were harvested each year within Oak Openings Preserve), Metroparks will need to continue utilizing culling at this park in order to keep the deer population at levels that do not negatively impact park natural resources.
 Controlled archery hunting will not be utilized at Wildwood Preserve (even though hunting is allowed in Sylvania Township where the park is located) due to heavy visitor use and limited hunter access to remote areas within this park.
 All other parks included within this deer management plan are located in either the City of Toledo or the City of Maumee where hunting is forbidden under municipal ordinance.